nats-io/nats.java/README.md

 you can ask for more later.
 Once the entire batch size has been filled, you must make another pull request.

 See `NatsJsPullSubBatchSize.java` and `NatsJsPullSubBatchSizeUseCases.java`
-in the JetStream examples for detailed and runnable examples.
+in the JetStream examples for detailed and runnable example.

 **No Wait and Batch Size:**